5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 Road safety Italy / your country

 Walk or bike on the old medieval town wall.
 You can easily rent a bicycle when arriving.
 Lucca has a uniquely conserved 4 km (2.5 miles) stretch of walkway on the rampart encircling the old town.
-The panoramic views from up there allow for a different perspective of Lucca and it is a cherished place for a Sunday walk.
+The panoramic views from up there allow for a different perspective of Lucca, and it is a cherished place for a Sunday walk.

-One of the hightlights in Lucca is the San Michele in Foro (in Foro means in the market) at the Piazza San Michele, a Roman basilica dating back to before year 800.
+One of the highlights in Lucca is the San Michele in Foro (in Foro means in the market) at the Piazza San Michele, a Roman basilica dating back to before 800.
 The first church was built over the ancient Roman forum.
 The current structure was initiated during the 11th century.

 Today, the church appears in a combination of Romanesque and Gothic style.
-The façade is adorned with numerous sculptures, blind arcades and intriguing columns which are all different.
-On the very top you will find the statue of St. Michael, the Archangel.
+The façade is adorned with numerous sculptures, blind arcades and intriguing columns, which are all different.
+On the very top, you will find the statue of St. Michael, the Archangel.

 If you come to Lucca at the right time of the year, you may experience the summer festival in July or the Lucca Comics & Games in autumn (usually October/November).
 It is a major cosplaying event where people dress up in the costumes of their favourite comics characters and where cartoons surprisingly come to life in the quaint medieval setting.